pathologicalengineering/HEXARCH/README.md

 first design uses a 74HC14, the original Cacophonator uses an older 40106.

-see the [circuit](scoutquinn/circuit) folder for drawings of the design.
+see the [circuit](https://github.com/scoutquinn/circuit) folder for drawings of the design.

+there's a demo on [twitter](https://twitter.com/pathofunction/status/1434861551324852231).

 ## TODO